irods-contrib/irods-cloud-browser/Docs/Shibboleth.md

 * beconf.login.shib.group_attribute - Identifies the header returned that contains the group information for the user.
 * beconf.login.shib.group_delimiter - Identifies the delimiter used to parse out a list of groups from **group_attribute**.
 * beconf.login.shib.required_group - Identifies the group that is required to gain access to iRODS.
-If the group is not in the list, an access denies message is returned when the user attempts to access the system.
+If the group is not in the list, an access denied message is returned when the user attempts to access the system.
 * beconf.login.shib.group_mapping - This is parameter that maps the Grouper groups to iRODS groups.
 This can be either a one-to-one mapping or a many-to-one mapping.
 A vertical bar (pipe) is used to separate group mappings and a semicolon is used between Grouper groups when multiple grops are required to map to one iRODS group.
 The following is an example:

 ```